ilyindanny/Git_And_Markdown/git_instruction.md

 Then you can use next commands:

 - "**git push** origin master" - to push to Github brench 'master'
+- Also use "**git push** -u origin 'branch name'" if you want to push new branch to Github, wich isn't on Github yet.
+- "**git push**" - push data to Github.
 - "**git pull** origin master" - tu pull lical copy ti Github.

 Warning!
-If you have at the same time different commit version in server and local computer, oyu need first run command "**git pull**" to merge two versions, then you will can ri=un "**git push".
+If you have at the same time different commit version in server and local computer, oyu need first run command "**git pull**" to merge two versions, then you will can ri=un "**git push**".

 ## Collaboration: